Kozea/WeasyPrint/docs/features.rst

 "several properties for manipulating raster images and for sizing or positioning replaced elements" and "generic sizing algorithm for replaced elements".

+The `Image Values and Replaced Content Module Level 4`_ is a working draft on the same subject.

 The ``linear-gradient()``, ``radial-gradient()`` and ``repeating-radial-gradient()`` properties are supported as background images.